 Individual registration - Self-submission via portal registration solution

-A individual registration solution will be available early June, whereby each Pharmacy store can register for NHSmail accounts via the Pharmacy registration portal.
-The Pharmacy store will need to nominate an individual to complete the registration, for the site and up to three users, providing a mobile phone number and current email address to complete the NHSmail application process.
-NHSmail accounts will then be issued directly to each user, also confirming the Pharmacy shared mailbox.
+An individual registration solution is now available whereby each pharmacy store can register for NHSmail accounts.
+The pharmacy store will need a nominated individual to complete the registration for the site, and be able to request account details for up to three users that DO NOT already have an NHSmail account, providing a mobile phone number and current email address to complete the NHSmail application process.
+NHSmail accounts will then be issued directly to each user, also confirming the pharmacy shared mailbox.